RustyStaircase51/tt-web-scripting-1-repository/README.md

 # tt-web-scripting-1-repository

-This is a repository for Web Scripting 1 by Torin Tish
+This is a repository for Web Scripting 1

 index.html
     This is an assignment that contains info about me, my skills, and programming projects.
 It also contains a form to contact me.
 Currently the submit button doesn't submit anything since "action_page.php" does not exist.